 “How attached are you to the name Anna May?”

-Sandy Isaac’s question took me and six other members of Guelph Write Now by surprise.
-While I appreciated the many critique suggestions I had received, I wondered about Sandy’s question.
-Anna May is the villain in my cozy mystery, A Season for Killing Blondes, and I wasn’t prepared to change her name.
-Along with her two sisters and cousin, the Godfrey women all have double names: Anna May, Carrie Ann, Jenny Marie and Melly Grace.
-I had given much thought to the double names and I didn’t really want to change any of them.
+Sandy Isaac’s question took me and six other members of the critique group by surprise.
+While I appreciated the suggestions I had received, I wondered about Sandy’s question.
+Anna May Godfrey is the villain in A Season for Killing Blondes.
+I had spent several years in Anna May’s company and wasn’t prepared to change her name.